RunesRepoHub/GSCP/README.md

 ## PostgreSQL Database

-1. Set up PostgreSQL database connection in the Node.js app.
+1. - [x] Set up PostgreSQL database connection in the Node.js app.

 2. Design and create the necessary tables for storing game server information.